LanceXS/LidarLibraryforv3lidar/README.md

 This Project is directly copied and used from another project to test and use for a v3 lidar.
 The original Url-link is: https://github.com/garmin/LIDARLite_RaspberryPi_Library.git

+I did some changes to this project so that my lidar could do not only just scan and check the distance.
+I need to use this library to determine if there is an obstacle and what kind of obstacle in a robot.
+The algorithm is my own algorithm.

 # LIDAR-Lite Raspberry Pi Library